mikecroucher/Git_Academic_Benefits/Readme.md

 You've sipped of the KoolAid and you've been writing unit tests like a pro.
 GitHub allows you to link your repo with something called [Continuous Integration (CI)](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/about-continuous-integration) that helps maximise the utility of those tests.

-Once its all set up the CI service runs every time you, or anyone else, makes a commit to your project.
+Once it's all set up the CI service runs every time you, or anyone else, makes a commit to your project.
 Every time the CI service runs, a virtual machine is created from scratch, your project is installed into it and all of your tests are run with any failures reported.

 This gives you increased confidence that everything is OK with your latest version and you can choose to only accept commits that do not break your testing framework.